rapidsai/cuxfilter/notebooks/RAPIDS Visualization Guide/README.md

+# RAPIDS Visualization Guide Notebook
+Try an end to end RAPIDS visualization integrated workflow using the Divvy Bikeshare dataset.

 # RAPIDS Visualization Guide Catalog

-Run the RAPIDS Visualization Guide Catalog notebook to interactively explore the below viz libraries and compare how easy it is to switch from cpu to gpu usage.
+View online at [docs.rapids.ai/visualization](https://docs.rapids.ai/visualization) or run the RAPIDS Visualization Guide Catalog notebook to interactively explore the below viz libraries and compare how easy it is to switch from cpu to gpu usage.

 ## Featured Libraries